 Prerequisite: None.
 Duration: Full Year.
 Credit: 1.0 Elective.
-One credit may be granted for two years (C or better) at CMS.
+One credit may be granted for a C or better (equivalent to development toward proficiency) in level one communication skills at CMS.

-#532 Spanish II: •
+#532 Spanish II: ♦

 Students will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
 They will continue to develop their listening, speaking, reading, and writing skills begun in Spanish I. They will become more proficient in spontaneous use of the language and will continue to make real-life and functional applications.
 Music, audio-visual resources, the Internet and printed materials will support the curriculum.
 Students will study the culture of Spain and Latin America and will understand the role of Hispanic customs and peoples in the United States.

-Prerequisite: C or better in Spanish I and/or teacher recommendation.
+Prerequisite: C or better (equivalent to development toward proficiency) in Spanish I and/or teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Elective.

-#535 Spanish III: +
+#535 Spanish III: ♦

 This course will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities) to further develop the listening, speaking, reading and writing skills of the previous level.
 Students will become more proficient in the use of the language and more familiar with Hispanic culture and civilization of Spain, Latin America and the United States.
 Students will further develop the functional skills necessary to use the language for work, travel and personal goals.
 Emphasis is on the use and purpose of advanced grammar for writing, speaking and reading.
 Music, audio-visual resources, the Internet and printed materials will support the curriculum.

-Prerequisite: C or better in Spanish II and/or teacher recommendation.
+Prerequisite: C or better (equivalent to development toward proficiency) in Spanish II and/or teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Elective.

-#537 Spanish IV: ♦
+#537 Spanish IV: ◆

 In this course, students will build upon their prior communication skills as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities) They will build upon their prior communication skills and knowledge of grammar through thematic units of study.
 Students will use the Spanish language to explore some aspects of contemporary culture, history and the arts of the Spanish-speaking world.
 Music, the Internet, audiovisual, and print materials will support the curriculum and highlight connections between Spanish speakers and the greater community.

 Prerequisite: Commitment to speaking Spanish is essential.
-C or better in Spanish III and/or teacher recommendation.
-Duration: Full Year.
-Credit: 1.0 Elective.
+C or better (equivalent to development toward proficiency) in Spanish III and/or teacher recommendation.